 A tumor in the pituitary gland causes symptoms by either releasing too much of a hormone or by pressing on the gland causing it to release too little hormone.
-The symptoms one experiences from the pituitary tumor are often determined by the type of tumor.
-A tumor that secretes hormones produces symptoms by releasing too much of the hormone.
-Some tumors cause the gland to stop releasing enough hormones.
-In this case symptoms arise from lack of hormones.
 A pituitary tumor may also cause symptoms by growing and pressing on the structures, like the nerves to the eyes, surrounding the gland.

 A pituitary tumor can cause an increase in any of the anterior pituitary hormones listed: